-In Table~\ref{tab.2} ($\delta_0=0$) we observe fully quadratic (resp. cubic convergence) in the modified energy norm (resp. the $L^2$-norm) as predicted in Theorem~\ref{t10}, as no linearly approximated elements are present.
+In Table~\ref{tab.2} ($\delta_0=0$) we observe fully quadratic (resp. cubic convergence) in the {discrete} energy norm (resp. the $L^2$-norm) as shown in Theorem~\ref{t10}, as no linearly approximated elements are present.
 This changes slightly for the other values of $\delta_0$, see Table~\ref{tab.3} and Table~\ref{tab.4}.

 In Table~\ref{tab.3} ($\delta_0=0.01$), we see that 8 linearly approximated elements were required on all mesh levels.
-The convergence order in the modified energy norm seems to be fully quadratic, while in the $L^2$-norm error the reduced convergence order $3-\epsilon$, predicted by Theorem~\ref{t10}, is visible.
-The optimal value $\epsilon^*$ (cf. Remark~\ref{rem.epsilon}) seems to lie around $\epsilon^* \approx 0.08$ in this example, which results in a convergence order around 2.92.
+The convergence order in the {discrete} energy norm seems to be fully quadratic {(according to \eqref{energyW2infty}), while in the $L^2$-norm error the logarithmic factor $|\ln(h)|^{1/2}$ leads to a slightly reduced convergence, as predicted in Theorem~\ref{t10}.}

-For $\delta_0=0.8$ the number $n_l$ increases from 8 to 16 between the coarsest and the second-coarsest refinement level and stays constant from then on.
-This is again reflected in the magnitude of the error: The reduction factor between the coarsest mesh levels lies below 4 in the modified energy, and below 8 in the $L^2$-norm error, which shows again that the constant $c(\epsilon)$ in front of the linearly approximated part is larger than the constant $c_2$ in front of the quadratic counterpart.
-On the remaining mesh levels, the estimated orders of convergence are again fully quadratic in the modified energy norm and $3-\epsilon$ in the $L^2$-norm.
-We note that both for fixed $n_l=8$ and $n_l=16$ the convergence orders are in agreement with Theorem~\ref{t10}.
+For $\delta_0=0.8$, the number $n_l$ increases from 8 to 16 between the coarsest and the second-coarsest refinement level and stays constant from then, see Table~\ref{tab.4}.
+This is again reflected in the magnitude of the error: The reduction factor between the coarsest mesh levels lies below 4 in the energy norm, and below 8 in the $L^2$-norm error, which shows again that {the term $c_l n_l^{1/2} |\ln(h)|^{1/2}$ in front of the linearly approximated part is larger than the constant $c_q$ in front of the quadratic counterpart.
+On the remaining mesh levels, the estimated convergence is again fully quadratic in the {discrete} energy norm and due to the logarithmic term slightly below 3 in the $L^2$-norm, in agreement with Theorem~\ref{t10}.}

 For $\delta_0 = 0.8$ and $h_P=\frac{1}{32}$, we show the resulting finite element mesh in Figure \ref{fig:eps_08-3}, where in 8 of the 18 patches, which are cut by the interface, a linear approximation was required, including a zoom around one linearly approximated patch on the right.